Skip to main content

 4Add more placements if needed.

-5Add paywalls to display in the placements for every variant.
+5Add paywalls/onboardings to display in the placements for every variant.

-1. Don’t forget to save your test.
+1. Save your test.
 You have two options:

-1. Save as draft: This means the test won’t go live right away.
+1. Save as draft: The test won't go live right away.
 You can launch it later from either the placement or A/B test list.
-This option is great if you’re not quite ready to start the test and want more time to review or tweak it.
+This option is ideal if you're not ready to start the test and want more time to review or make adjustments.

 2. Run A/B test: Choose this if you're ready to launch the test immediately.
 The test will go live as soon as you click this button.

 To learn more about launching A/B tests, check out our guide on running A/B tests.
-You’ll also be able to track performance using a variety of metrics — see the metrics documentation for more details.
+You can also track performance using a variety of metrics—see the metrics documentation for more details.

 Editing A/B tests

 You can only edit A/B tests that are saved as drafts.
-Once a test is live, it can’t be changed.
+Once a test is live, it cannot be changed.
 However, you can use the Modify option to create a duplicate of the test with the same name and make your updates there.
-The original test will be stopped, and both the original and the new version will appear separately in your analytics.
+The original test will be stopped, and both the original and new versions will appear separately in your analytics.